iamKuff/kuf-carheist/README.md

 Players can also scrap vehicles to earn rewards (which can be changed):

 - `kuf-carheist:ScrapVehicle`: Allows players to scrap a vehicle.

+### Dog Interactions

+The script allows players to interact with a dog NPC.
+Players can "pet" the dog, which triggers a progress bar and provides small rewards(which can be changed) while they wait for the info from the boss.

 ### Job Progress